typelevel/typelevel.github.com/_posts/2013-10-12-spires-ops-macros.md

 ----------------------------

 Spire's type classes abstract over very basic operators like `+` and `*`.
-Since these are normally very fast operations on the JVM, things like boxing and object allocations that happen on a per-operator basis will cause generic code to be much slower than its direct equivalent.
+These operations are normally very fast.
+This means that anything extra that happens on a per-operation basis (like boxing or object allocation) will cause generic code to be much slower than its direct equivalent.

 Efficient, generic numeric programming is Spire's raison d'être.
-One of the tricks we've come up with is a collection of macros which make the kinds of implicit conversions used with type classes more efficient.
+The following post explains how we use macros to remove unnecessary object instantiations at compile-time.

 How implicit operators on type classes usually work
 ---------------------------------------------------

-When using type classes in Scala, we often rely on implicit conversions to "add" operators to an otherwise generic type.
-In this example, `foo1` is the code that the programmer writes, and `fooN` is the code after implicits are resolved.
+When using type classes in Scala, we rely on implicit conversions to "add" operators to an otherwise generic type.
+In this example, `foo1` is the code that the programmer writes, and `foo4` is the code after implicits are resolved.

 ```scala
 import scala.math.Ordering